swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 > **Differences to previous proposals**

-> This proposal expands on the previous proposals and incorperates the language
+> This proposal expands on the previous proposals and incorporates the language
 > steering groups feedback of exploring language features to solve the
 > motivating problem.
-It also provides a migration path for existing modules.
+It also reuses the existing `@frozen` and documents a
+> migration path for existing modules.

+Revisions:
+- Introduced a second annotation `@nonExtensible` to allow a migration path into both directions
+- Added future directions for adding additional associated values
+- Removed both the `@extensible` and `@nonExtensible` annotation in favour of re-using the existing `@frozen` annotation
+- Added the high level goals that this proposal aims to achieve
+- Expanded on the proposed migration path for packages with regards to their willingness to break API
+- Added future directions for exhaustive matching for larger compilation units
+- Added alternatives considered section for a hypothetical `@preEnumExtensibility`
+- Added a section for `swift package diagnose-api-breaking-changes`

 ## Introduction

-This proposal addresses the long standing behavioural difference of `enum`s in Swift modules compiled with and without library evolution.
+This proposal addresses the long standing behavioral difference of `enum`s in Swift modules compiled with and without library evolution.
 This makes Swift `enum`s vastly more useful in public API of non-resilient Swift libraries.